protesilaos/my-website/_pages/about.md

 The report on [Ten years of
 protesilaos.com](https://protesilaos.com/news/2021-02-08-website-ten-years/)
-might also be of interest.
+(2021-02-08) might also be of interest, though note that I have since picked up pace and publish even more than before.

 What I wrote in the past may not represent my current views.
 I review, change, refine my beliefs as part of a life of research and reflection.